-- 1. Go to the section Introduction to Globalization on the Rise of Globalization and the Decline of Mills in Connecticut worksheets. - Explore the concept of globalization.
+- 1. Go to the section, Introduction to Globalization on The Rise of Globalization and the Decline of Mills in Connecticut worksheets. - Explore the concept of globalization.
 First, read through the questions in the section, Introduction to Globalization.
-Keep these questions in mind while you watch the "Globalization Explained" video by Explainity (4:18). - 3.
-After watching the video, answer the questions.
-Once completed, discuss your answers with a friend or family member.
-If necessary, watch the video a second time. - 4.
-As you discuss, add to your t-chart any new ideas from your partner(s) on the positives and negative impacts of globalization on Connecticut mills.
+Keep these questions in mind while you watch the Crash Course World History video, "Globalization I The Upside" (11:51). - 3.
+After finishing the video, answer the questions. - 4.
+Watch the second Crash Course video, keeping these same questions in mind as you watch. - Begin Crash Course World History video, "Globalization II Good or Bad?"
+(13:55). - 6.
+Review your answers.
+Would you change any of your answers now that you've watched the second video?
+Add to or revise your answers. - 7.
+Discuss your answers with a friend or family member.
+Update your t-chart with new ideas from your partner(s).